ga4gh/refget-compliance-suite/docs/GET_sequence_API/success.md

  * An `Accept` header in the requests is optional, if not given default is `text/vnd.ga4gh.seq.v1.0.0+plain` but reponse MUST have a `Content-Type` header
  * Server may support redirection for sequence retrieval using `301` status code

-These are all the possible success responses associated with this API.
+These are possible success responses associated with this API.
 ### Complete Sequence Queries
 <h5> Case 1 </h5>
 Circular or Non-circular sequences